0

 Day 1: Arrive in Buenos Aires, Argentina

-Day 2: Fly to Ushuaia and Embark
+Day 2: Flight to Ushuaia and Embarkation

 Day 3: At Sea